 In flight, the Parrot ANAFI is not as confidence inspiring as the Mavic Air – it loses quite a few points straight off by not having any obstacle avoidance.
 Nevertheless, it’s easy to control and very stable in flight, even in a stiffish breeze.
-Firmware updates have improved the GPS and Wi-Fi so they're now seemingly unshakeable.
-The 2.4-mile range is excellent, though bear in mind that no drone should ever be flown further than line of sight.
-It’s the law, dude.
 One very noticeable improvement over the Mavic Air, is how quiet it is.
 In fact, it's so quiet you can hardly hear a thing while it’s hovering just 20 metres above your head.
 At 33mph, it’s also quite sprightly, but only in Sport mode.

-On the plus side, the battery provides up to 25 minutes of flying time (five more minutes than the Mavic Air) and can be charged via USB-C from any compatible portable charger.
+On the plus side, the battery provides up to 25 minutes of flying time and can be charged via USB-C from any compatible portable charger.
 On the minus side, it takes hours to charge, so you might want to consider investing £90 in a spare battery.

 The controller’s gimbal rocker switch is nothing like as tactile as the Mavic Air’s finger wheel, which makes slow, gentle tilting of the gimbal extremely tricky.
 Nevertheless, practice makes perfect.

-Overall, Anafi isn’t up to the benchmark set by the DJI Mavic Air, which is still the best drone in the sub-£1,000 price band.
-However, Parrot's competitive pricing should mean it does very well – and deservedly so.
+Overall, Anafi isn’t up to the benchmark set by DJI, but Parrot's competitive pricing should mean it does very well – and deservedly so.

 If you’re looking to get into FPV (First Person View) flying but want a drone that shoots much better aerial footage than the budget-priced Parrot Bebop 2 model reviewed below, then you might want to give this package a whirl.